-I'm currently a Design Lead at Franklyn in Brooklyn where I direct creative work in branding, digital and environmental disciplines for a range of clients.
-Prior to this role I was Associate Design Director at Huge Inc. where I led teams focused on digital experience and branding for clients such as Nike, Comcast, Samsung and others.
+Prior roles include Design Lead at Franklyn studio in Brooklyn, where I led creative efforts in identity, environmental and digital design for clients such as Metlife, Marz, ZocDoc and several start-up companies.
+Other duties included mentoring the younger design team and creative concepting on everything from new product innovations to large-scale digital environments.
+I was Associate Design Director at Huge Inc. from 2014 - 2016 where I led teams focused on digital experience and branding for clients such as Nike, Adidas, Comcast, Samsung, HP and others.
 Before moving back to New York I spent time at Digital Kitchen in Chicago, as a Creative Lead, where I crafted print, digital and identity work for Whole Foods, Adidas, Bing, Sailor Jerry and Chicago Fire Soccer.
 I was also fortunate enough to work on award - winning experience design projects for The Cosmopolitan Hotel, McDonald's and LAX Airport.
 Prior to this I served as the Design Director of Y&R Chicago on accounts for Craftsman, Die Hard, The Red Cross, YMCA, PETA and overseeing the global rebrand of Hotels.com.
 I have also recently completed design work on Future Relic, a full length film in nine parts by artist Daniel Arsham that premiered at the Tribeca Film Festival and Cannes in 2015

 In my life before design I was a lead dancer with the Joffrey Ballet of Chicago, from 2003-2010.
 During this time I performed and originated roles in ballets by Balanchine, Jerome Robbins, John Cranko, Edwaard Liang, Twyla Tharp Jessica Lang and others.